Find Trade Colleges

 Our 2023 rankings named Ivy Tech Community College the best school in the United States for other construction students.
 Ivy Tech Community College is a fairly large public school located in the large city of Indianapolis.

-You’ll join some of the best and brightest minds around you if you attend North Hennepin Community College.
-The school came in at #2 on this year’s Best Other Construction Trade Schools list.
-Located in the suburb of Brooklyn Park, North Hennepin Community College is a public school with a small student population.
+A rank of #2 on this year’s list means North Hennepin Community College is a great place for other construction students.
+Located in the suburb of Brooklyn Park, North Hennepin Community College is a public college with a small student population.

-Out of the 5 schools in the United States that were part of this year’s ranking, Mitchell Technical College landed the # 4 spot on the list.
-Located in the rural area of Mitchell, Mitchell Tech is a public college with a small student population.
+You’ll be in good company if you decide to attend Mitchell Technical College.
+It ranked #4 on our 2023 Best Other Construction Trade Schools list.
+Located in the rural area of Mitchell, Mitchell Tech is a public school with a small student population.

 Full Other Construction at Mitchell Technical College Report

 The excellent programs at CET, Watsonville helped the school earn the #5 place on this year’s ranking of the best other construction schools in the United States.
-Located in the city of Watsonville, CET, Watsonville is a private not-for-profit school with a small student population.
+Located in the small city of Watsonville, CET, Watsonville is a private not-for-profit school with a fairly small student population.

-Other Construction by Region
+Request InformationOther Construction by Region

 View the Best Other Construction Trade Schools for a specific region near you.